malcolmlett/malcolmlett.github.io/Paper-on-Loops-in-AI-and-Consciousness;-Extended Version.md

 The concept of the Visceral Loop provides a framework for classifying the capabilities of different processing systems.
 It also has important implications for understanding consciousness, particularly in its _access consciousness_ interpretation (Block, 1995).

-Two examples of the descriptive power of the Visceral Loop in relation to human consciousness are presented here.
+Three examples of the descriptive power of the Visceral Loop in relation to human consciousness are presented here.

 ## Example 1